dbieber/davidbieber.com/hugo/content/snippets/2020-07-22-writing-with-gpt3.md

 ## Part 3: Playing Around

 After doing math together, I tried many more things with GPT-3.
 I shared feelings with it, and it expanded on them (correctly too!).
 I used it to generate lists for brainstorming all manner of thing.
 The language model wrote love letters from inanimate objects.
 I tried to teach it to play Codenames, but with only very limited success.
 And I had it autocomplete previous snippets of mine, and had some fun cowriting with it.
-While I wont be sharing all of this with you, I do have one thing to share.
+While I won't be sharing all of this with you, I do have one thing to share.

 This is a love letter written by a frying pan: